nelhage/blog.nelhage.com/content/post/advent-of-templates.markdown

 # Part 2

+For part 2, digits may now be spelled out -- `seven82683` has a calibration value of "73."

-For part 2, we’ll start by introducing another abstraction.
+We’ll start by introducing a short abstraction.
 Handling newlines in our fold worked, but was a bit annoying.
-We can just write an abstraction that lets us think in terms of lines more directly.
-This new abstraction will still take the form of a `fold` over **lines,** instead of materializing a list-of-lists; keeping our processing streaming in this fashion is very important for performance.
-This helper is itself a fairly straightforward application of `fold`:
+We can write a helper that abstracts the splitting on newlines and lets us worry about individual lines.

+The interface will take the form of a `fold` over **lines,** instead of, say, materializing a list-of-lists; keeping our processing streaming in this fashion is very important for performance.
+The helper is, itself, a fairly straightforward application of `fold`:

 ```c++